-NRG 206 - Co-op Ed: Energy Management......(5:0:15) The Energy Management Cooperative Education course will provide ways for students to increase their awareness of industry expectations, as well as develop job search tools and skills.
-The content is designed to help students present themselves to employers in a competent and professional manner and to move initially into their Cooperative Education; then into their professional careers.
-Students will work in an Energy related Cooperative Education position for a minimum of 240 hours.
-Prerequisite: NRG 124 NRG 207 - NABCEP Solar Entry Level Prep......(1:1:0) This course is a review for the North American Board of Certified Energy Practitioners (NABCEP) Entry Level Exam.
+NRG 206 - Co-op Ed: Energy Management.....(3:0:9)

+The Energy Management Cooperative Education course provides practical field experience in the energy field.
+Prerequisite: NRG 124

+NRG 207 - NABCEP Solar Entry Level Prep (1:1:LAB_HOURS)

+This course is a review for the North American Board of Certified Energy Practitioners (NABCEP) Entry Level Exam.
 Prerequisites: NRG 110 and NRG 201

+NRG 209 - BAS Co-operative Education(3:0:9)

+This course provides the student with practical experience in the building automation system field.
+Prerequisites: NRG 123 and ACR 121

-NRG 212 - Commercial Energy Use Analysis(3:2:2)
+NRG 212 - Commercial Energy Use Analysis.....(3:2:2)

-This class will provide an opportunity for the student to apply what he/she has learned throughout the entire energy management program to a commercial building energy audit.
-It will include analysis of all key building components including envelope, HVAC systems, lighting systems, and operation and maintenance procedures.
-The analysis will include recommendations for upgrades and the cost savings associated with those upgrades.
-Prerequisites: NRG 124 and NRG 142 and NRG 222 and NRG 232
+This course applies skills learned throughout the energy management program to a commercial building energy audit.
+It includes analysis of all key building components including envelope, HVAC systems, lighting systems, and operation and maintenance procedures.
+The analysis includes recommendations for upgrades and the cost savings associated with those upgrades.
+Prerequisites: NRG 124 and NRG 142 and ACR 222 and NRG 233 and ENG 102 or concurrent

-NRG 213 - Building Energy Simulations(3:2:2) Building Energy Simulations provides students with direct, hands-on experience with widely used building energy analysis tools.
+NRG 213 - Building Energy Simulations.....(4:3:3)

+Building Energy Simulations provides students with direct, hands-on experience with widely used building energy analysis tools.
 Students will learn about the program's basic modeling assumptions and build a series of increasingly complex models that explore the various features and capabilities of the building energy simulation software.
 Students will also develop a calibrated energy simulation of an existing building and then simulate potential energy benefits of various retrofitting measures to the building.
-Pre-requisites: NRG 212 or NRG 212 concurrently
+Pre-requisites: (NRG 212 or NRG 212 concurrent)